 Full Moon also called as Purnima or Pournami is the fifteenth day of the lunar phase, as the moon reaches the final stage in the Shukla Paksha (Waxing period).

-Scientifically, the location of the Moon with respect to the Earth exerts a different magnetic pull on the planet on this day and this results in a natural upsurge of upward movement in one’s body.
-The blood circulation to your brain is increased and it is also believed that whatever is one’s inherent quality becomes more enhanced on this day.
+Purnima is considered very auspicious to begin any new venture or activity and gain successful results.
+Scientifically, the location of the Moon with respect to the Earth exerts a different magnetic pull on the planet on this day and thus results in a natural upsurge of upward movement in the body.
+The blood circulation to your brain is increased, and it is also believed that the inherent quality becomes more enhanced on this day.

-Chitra Purnima, also called as Chitra Pournami , is a day dedicated to Chitragupta , the bookkeeper of deeds and the assistant of Lord Yama (God of Death).
+Chitra Purnima also called as Chitra Pournami , is a day dedicated to Chitragupta , the bookkeeper of deeds and the assistant of Yama, the God of death.
 Fasting on this sacred day can cleanse all your sins.
-People usually plan to take a sacred walk on this day around Arunachalam(Holy Mountain of fire) , where Lord Shiva is the presiding deity.
+People usually plan to take a sacred walk on this day around Thiruvannamalai (Holy Mountain of fire) , where Lord Shiva is the presiding deity.